 The following are summaries of policies related to student responsibilities and behavior.
-The most current copies of the policies are available at www.hcpss.org, or through the Public Information Office at 410-313-6682.
+The most current copies of the policies are available at www.hcpss.org/board/policies/ or through the Policy Office at 410-313-8954.

 Alcohol, Other Drugs, Prescription Medication and Over the Counter Products (Policy 9230)